ClickCease

 Why These Infant Loungers Are Dangerous

-The problem with these infant loungers is that babies can suffocate if they roll, change position, or are put on the Podster in a manner that makes it difficult for them to breathe.
+Infant loungers can suffocate babies if they roll, change position, or are placed on the Podster in a way that makes breathing hard.
 Babies could also roll off and suffocate against the Podster or other objects.
-CPSC has said it is aware of at least two babies who suffocated to death when they were put on a Podster and changed position.
+At least two babies have suffocated to death when placed on a Podster and changed positions, according to the CPSC.

 Leachco said the CPSC believes all infant loungers are dangerous because parents and caregivers commonly ignore those warnings and use them for unsupervised sleep.
 So far, about 180,000 of these Podster loungers have been sold since 2009 at major retailers such as Walmart, Amazon, Buy Buy Baby, Macy’s, Bed Bath & Beyond, and more.